mtthwmsn/progressbar/README.md

 ### `change`

-`change` is an exposed event, triggered every time the point on the progress bar is updated.
+`change` is an exposed event.
+It is triggered every time the active point on the progress bar is updated.

 ```js
 document.getElementById('progressbar').addEventListener("change", function() {